 The house is named after a glass paste mosaic depicting Neptune and Amphitrite, his wife, which decorates an open air triclinium (dining room).
 The subject was very popular throughout the whole Roman Empire, but it was usually depicted in large floor mosaics, as at Utica.
 This small mosaic is impressive for the elaborate decoration which frames the statue-like images of the two gods.
 It shows the very rich colour palette which mosaic makers could use.

 The decoration of the summer triclinium was completed by a small nymphaeum with theatrical masks and by frescoes depicting a garden, another popular subject of Roman painting which is very frequently seen at Villa di Poppea at Oplontis, which also was destroyed by the eruption of Mount Vesuvius.

 House of Neptune and Amphitrite: detail of the nymphaeum

 In addition to the glass paste mosaic the nymphaeum was decorated with shells and lava foam, known as tartar because it resembles the incrustations formed by acid potassium tartrate on the sides of casks after the fermentation of wine.
 These two elements are often found in artificial Renaissance grottoes e.g. at Villa d'Este and Giardino di Boboli and they most likely decorated Ninfeo di Egeria, a famous ancient Roman artificial cave.

-Archaeologists did not find evidence of a brothel at Herculaneum, as they did at Pompeii, but so many erotic works of art decorated the houses that they were eventually placed in a separate section of the Museum of Naples, the access to which was restricted to male adults until 1971.
+Archaeologists did not find evidence of a brothel int Herculaneum, as they did in Pompeii, but so many erotic works of art decorated the houses that they were eventually placed in a separate section of the Museum of Naples, the access to which was restricted to male adults until 1971.